paaljoachim/stabekkino/README.md

 # stabekkino
-A WordPress beans child theme used at stabekkino.no
+A WordPress Beans Framework child theme used at stabekkino.no